rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

         $view_data = [];
         $model_obj = $this->container->get('movie_listings_model');

-        // Grab all existing user records.
+        // Grab all existing movie records.
         // Note that the variable $collection_of_movie_records will be available
         // in your index.php view (in this case ./src/views/movie-listings/index.php)
         // when $this->renderView('index.php', $view_data) is called.